amishra3/client-librarian/README.md

 in.
 This property is set on the Client Library node itself and may be set to 1 to many Sling Run Mode Identifiers.
 If no runModes property is specified for a given Client Library then it is assumed that the Library should be included in all run modes.
 The run mode specified in this property may either be a single run mode such as ```author``` or a composite run mode such as ```dev.node1.publish```.
-If the property is set to a composite run mode then, in order to be included, the environment in which the Librarian is run must be running in all of the run modes indicated by the composite.
+If the property is set to a composite run mode then the Library will only be included in environments running in all of the modes specified by the composite.
-For example, for a Client Library with a ```runModes``` property of ```dev.node1.publish``` to be included, the AEM environment must be running with all three run modes: dev, node1, and publish.
+For example, a Client Library with a ```runModes``` property of ```dev.node1.publish``` will be included if the AEM environment is running in all three run modes: dev, node1, and publish.

 ### Library Versioning

-Coming Soon
+*Coming Soon*

 ## Advanced Usage

 ### Resource Dependency Providers

-Above, the process which the Client Librarian undertook to determine the Client Library dependencies for a given page was described at a high level and involved inspecting the resources on a page and determining the Client Library dependencies of the components represented by these resources.
+Above, the process which the Client Librarian undertakes to determine the Client Library dependencies for a given page is described at a high level and involves inspecting the resources on a page and determining the Client Library dependencies of the components represented by these resources.
 This inspection mechanism is implemented within a ```ResourceDependencyProvider``` service.
 The ```ResourceDependencyProvider``` interface exposes a single method: